OCR-D/spec/ocrd_tool.md

       required:
         - description
         - step
-        - binary
+        - exceutable
       properties:
-        binary:
+        exceutable:
-          description: The name of the CLI in $PATH
+          description: The name of the CLI executable in $PATH
           type: string
         parameterSchema:
           description: JSON Schema for the parameters.json file